 The total number of instrumental lessons per child are calculated and invoiced to parents in the first week of term once timetables are finalised; payment should be settled with the Finance Office on the Primary Campus by the date indicated on the invoice.

 Confirmed instrumental lessons, cancellations fees and confirmation of timetables

 The timetabled rotation of many children taking instrumental lessons throughout the school term is a carefully calculated task which requires considerable planning and negotiating.
 This is achieved within the first few days of the first week of a school term, finalised and emailed to parents, class teachers and instrumental teachers by the end of the first week so that lessons may begin promptly in the second week of term.
-Due to the hours incorporated in the administration of the timetabling of these lessons, a cancellation fee of RM375 will be imposed on parents who confirm a commitment to this programme, who subsequently decide to cancel, after they have submitted their application form.
+Due to the hours incorporated in the administration of the timetabling of these lessons, a cancellation fee of 50% of the total termly fee will be imposed on parents who confirm a commitment to this programme, who subsequently decide to cancel, after they have submitted their application form.

 Year 2 – Year 5 students engaging in these lessons will be supported by their class teacher, assuring punctuality is adhered to throughout the term.
 Support will also be offered by the instrumental teacher who will endeavour to pick your child up from their class lesson should a late arrival become imminent.
 All children are signed into an instrumental register as confirmation of the lesson taking place.

 Year 6 – Year 9 students have diary planners that they can use to keep a record of their lesson times.
 Dates of lessons should be written into their diary planner so they can be responsible for ensuring their own punctuality.

 Many parents of Year 2 – Year 5 choose to have a colour tag reminder sticker detailing the time of the instrumental lesson, placed on their child’s shirt, tie or instrumental case.
 Such parental support of the instrumental timetable infrastructure provides a further and more practical means of management for these year groups.